netvote/elections-service/README.md

 ["key1", "key2"...]
 ```

 The response is the only time these keys are visible.
-The admin must ensure these are delivered to voters correctly.
+The admin must ensure these are delivered to voters safely and correctly.

 ### POST /admin/election/activate